-In addition to data encryption, SSL offers the possibility to verify the identity the remote party.
-This type of verification is very important on the Internet, as rouge Web sites could otherwise pretend to be someone they are not.
-Most often your API client and RoboServers will be on the same local network, so you rarely need to verify the identity of the other party, but the API supports this feature should it become necessary.
+In addition to data encryption, SSL offers the possibility to verify the identity of the remote party.
+This type of verification is very important on the Internet, as rogue Web sites could otherwise pretend to be someone they are not.
+Most often your API client and RoboServers are on the same local network, so you rarely need to verify the identity of the other party, but the API supports this feature should it become necessary.

-Check here to find out how to compile and run the included SSL example.
+See Examples to find out how to compile and run the included SSL example.